codahiri/clang/topics/03-conditionals.md

 ## Types of Conditionals

-A conditional in C can be written using `if, else-if, else, ternary operators, andswitch` statements.
+A conditional in C can be written using `if, else-if, else, ternary operators, and switch` statements.

 ## if Statements